npm/documentation/content/cli/v7/commands/npm-repo.md

 ### Description

 This command tries to guess at the likely location of a package's repository URL, and then tries to open it using the `--browser` config param.
-If no package name is provided, it will search for a `package.json` in the current folder and use the `name` property.
+If no package name is provided, it will search for a `package.json` in the current folder and use the `repository` property.

 ### Configuration